 I have delivered keynote addresses and invited lectures at a variety of local, statewide, and national conferences, grand rounds, retreat centers and online events.
 I’ve spoken at a number of companies and organizations, including Google (on 3 separate occasions!), Beth Israel Deaconess Hospital, Massachusetts General Hospital, and the National Association of Social Workers.
 You can learn more about my speaking experience, style, and availability here.

 I hold a BA in Psychology from Middlebury College, an MSW from Smith College School for Social Work, a PhD in Clinical Social Work from Simmons College School of Social Work, and an advanced certificate in mindfulness and psychotherapy.
-My doctoral dissertation explored the role of email communication in the therapeutic relationship.
-I have experience in residential, inpatient, and outpatient treatment, as well as college mental health.
-I also work with parents in my private practice in Newton, Massachusetts, where I live with my husband and daughters.
+I provide coaching to parents around the country from my home outside of Boston, Massachusetts, where I live with my husband and daughters.
 You can learn more about working with me here.

 Here is my short bio:

 Carla Naumburg, PhD, is a clinical social worker, author, and speaker.
 She is the author of Ready, Set, Breathe: Practicing Mindfulness with Your Children for Fewer Meltdowns and a More Peaceful Family (New Harbinger, 2015) and Parenting in the Present Moment: How to Stay Focused on What Really Matters (Parallax, 2014).
 Her writing has appeared in The New York Times, The Washington Post, The Huffington Post, and Mindful Magazine, among other places.
 Carla is a sought-after public speaker on issues such as mindfulness, parenting, and the importance of sleep.
 She maintains a private practice outside of Boston, where she lives with her husband and two young daughters.